 - Rabbits are often drawn with footpads, which real rabbits do not have.

 - Most animated giraffes are portrayed with pink tongues.
 In real life, a giraffe's tongue is black.
-Also, giraffes in animation are often drawn with necks longer than those in real life.
+Also, giraffes in animation are often drawn with necks longer and more flexible than those in real life.

 - Most cartoon elephants will often appear to be Indian elephants even in African settings.
 They will also only have three toes on each foot.